openstack-infra/system-config/doc/source/puppet.rst

 secrets on the puppet master).

-Please note: Fedora F19 and Ubuntu Raring and above cannot successfully run an OpenStack-CI puppetmaster due to new Ruby and older Puppet not being compatible, so be sure to use an older release - e.g. Ubuntu Precise.
+Please note: Fedora F19 and Ubuntu Raring and above cannot successfully run an OpenContrail-CI puppetmaster due to new Ruby and older Puppet not being compatible, so be sure to use an older release - e.g. Ubuntu Precise.

 .. code-block:: bash